trueos/trueos-docs/trueos-handbook/using.rst

 * Logging into a stealth session creates an encrypted zvol as a temporary home directory for that login session.
   When the user logs out of a stealth session, the zvol is destroyed, along with the contents of the temporary home directory.

-* :ref:`Tor Mode` can be used to anonymously access Internet sites as this mode automatically forwards all Internet traffic through the
-  `Tor Project's <https://www.torproject.org/>`_ transparent proxy service.

 If you would like to learn more about security on FreeBSD/TrueOS® systems, :command:`man security` is a good place to start.
 These resources provide more information about security on FreeBSD-based operating systems: